-This seventh annual workshop aims to address this lacuna by bringing together faculty and graduate students in a pedagogical environment.
-The workshop will focus on two broad research approaches that differ in various ways from statistical and comparative methodologies: interpretive methodologies, which highlight the grounding of analysis in actors’ lived experiences and thus produce knowledge phenomenologically and hermeneutically; and relational methodologies, which concentrate on how social networks and intersubjective discursive processes concatenate to generate outcomes.
+This eighth annual workshop aims to address this lacuna by bringing together faculty and graduate students in a pedagogical environment.
+The workshop will focus broadly on research approaches that differ in various ways from statistical and comparative methodologies: interpretive methodologies, which highlight the grounding of analysis in actors’ lived experiences and thus produce knowledge phenomenologically and hermeneutically; holistic case studies and forms of process-tracing that do not reduce to the measurement of intervening variables; and relational methodologies, which concentrate on how social networks and intersubjective discursive processes concatenate to generate outcomes.

 In the two morning sessions, four established scholars, whose work utilizes such approaches as ethnography, discourse analysis, historical criticism, and linguistic analysis, will talk about precisely how they do their empirical work.
 These tutorial sessions will be followed by an extended afternoon session in which graduate student participants will have an opportunity to receive feedback from the established scholars and from their fellow workshop participants.

 This year’s faculty participants include:

 - Ian Bruff, Loughborough University

 - Nicholas Onuf, Florida International University

 The workshop will be held in conjunction with the International Studies Association-Northeast’s annual conference, which will take place from 2-3 November in Baltimore, MD.

 Although all attendees of the conference may come to the workshop sessions, the 6-8 graduate students officially participating in the workshop will have the opportunity to receive detailed feedback and specialized instruction in the methodologies under discussion.